 Hackney Downs user group

-If you're interested in standing or nominating someone to stand for election or would like more information, please email firstname.lastname@example.org or phone HUG on 07973 759 424.
-More information on setting up a user group.
+If you're interested in joining the user group or would like more information, please email firstname.lastname@example.org or phone HUG on 07973 759 424.

 A pleasant walk links Hackney Downs to a number of other green spaces.
 The walk, which takes under an hour, goes through Shacklewell and highlights changing architecture over the last 300 years.
 For more information see Get Walking, Keep Walking.